2020 Friends of the Poor Walk Registration

 No set fee!!!
 There is no cost to participate in the Friends of the Poor Walk, but we do encourage donations.

 REGISTER TODAY – Three easy ways to sign-up for the Walk:

-- Our Food Pantry, through the help of approximately 120 volunteers, provided enough high quality food to last a family for three to four days to 14,177 families totaling 32,790 individuals, about 2,732 individuals per month.
+- Our Food Pantry, through the help of approximately 120 volunteers, provided enough high quality food to last a family for three to four days to 14,783 families totaling 28,449 individuals, about 2,371 individuals per month.

 - Our Thrift Store, through vouchers paid at cost or less by our conferences, provided more than 850 free or extremely low-cost bed units to those in need.

 - Our Thrift Store provided a source of low priced clothing, furniture and household goods to those in need totaling more than $42,000.

 - A Systemic Change program was initiated in collaboration with Evansville ARC to train adults with disabilities in work ethics, interview skills and interdisciplinary skills to obtain employment and become self-sustaining or near self-sustaining.
 We have also started a relationship with the local ResCare Workforce Services in helping those in our community get back to work after being the recipient of social services aid.
-We have worked with more than 15 individuals since the program started in November 2016.
+We have worked with more than 60 individuals since the program started in November 2016.

 “Walk a mile in my shoes.”

 By participating in the Friends of the Poor Walk, you are doing your part to change lives.
 Whether you have never had to deal with hardship or you recently received a service from St. Vincent de Paul, you can make a difference!

 With your generosity, support and participation, the Society of St. Vincent de Paul in Evansville will continue to change lives and provide critical services for those in need.